alan-turing-institute/census2021-backbrief/deliverables/report.md

 Our sense based on the literature is that, for record linkage problems, Fellegi-Sunter remains the approach to beat.
 Therefore we think it is worthwhile examining the assumptions and simplifications of the usual version of the approach to see whether any may be relaxed.
 In addition, we try to say something about what “active learning” might mean in the context of the 2021 Census.

-The general form of Felligi-Sunter, broadly construed, represents each *pair* of records, $(\alpha, \beta)$ ($\alpha$ from the Census and $\beta$ from the CCS, say) as a *single* point, $\mathbf{x}$, in some larger space.
+The general form of Felligi-Sunter, broadly construed, represents each *pair* of records, $(\alpha, \beta)$ (say, $\alpha$ from the Census and $\beta$ from the CCS) as a single point, $\mathbf{x}$, in some larger space.
 We now have a classification problem: given $\mathbf{x}$, were the original records a match or a non-match?
 There are assumed to exist two probability distributions over this space: one representing the probability of observing some point $\mathbf{x}$ given that the pair are in fact a match; and the other representing the probability of observing $\mathbf{x}$ given that the pair are not a match.
-If, by some means, we are able to infer these two distributions, then the probability that a given point $\mathbf{x}$ comes from a matching pair of records can be computed by an application of Bayes' rule.
+If, by some means, we were able to infer these two distributions, then the probability that a given point $\mathbf{x}$ comes from a matching pair of records can be computed by an application of Bayes' rule.

 In practice, inference of the two probability distributions is hard and the following two simplifications are typically made.